jeremiah-c-leary/vhdl-style-guide/docs/styles.rst

 Example
 ~~~~~~~

-Let us assume the legacy style matches 95% of the desired style.
+Let us assume the jcl style matches 95% of the desired style.
 The only differences are:

 * The entity keyword is always lower case